google/closure-compiler-npm/README.md

 ## Packages

 The compiler is distributed for multiple platforms.
-Each platform is it's own npm package.
+Each platform is its own npm package.

 ### Main Package